Joyso-io/joyso-token/README.md

-# JoyToken Contracts
+# JOYSO token contracts

-This repository includes JOY token and crowdsale smart contracts.
+This repository includes JOYSO token and crowdsale smart contracts.
 We use [Truffle](http://truffleframework.com/) and [Zeppelin Solidity](https://github.com/OpenZeppelin/zeppelin-solidity) for development.